Enter and Work in Confined Spaces Course

-ERGT’s Enter and Work in Confined Space (EWICS) course is designed for individuals entering and working in confined spaces (enclosed or partially enclosed) to enable them to perform tasks such as maintenance and servicing.
+ERGT’s Enter and Work in Confined Spaces (EWICS) course is designed for individuals entering and working in confined spaces (enclosed or partially enclosed) to enable them to perform tasks such as maintenance and servicing.
 Completion of this 1-day comprehensive training course will grant you the nationally recognised RIIWHS202D unit of competency.

-The expected learning outcomes for the Nationally Recognised Training unit RIIWHS202D Enter and work in confined space are:
+The expected learning outcomes for the Nationally Recognised Training unit RIIWHS202D Enter and work in confined spaces are:

-- Plan and prepare for working in confined space
+- Plan and prepare for working in confined spaces

 - Clean up